 the Minister shall —

-(c) remit the draft policy to the Authority for reconsideration and shall, if he considers that the matter calling for remittal is of minor importance, give to the Authority a certificate to that effect briefly describing that matter and cause that certificate to be published in the Gazette; or
+(c) remit the draft policy to the Authority for reconsideration and shall, if the Minister considers that the matter calling for remittal is of minor importance, give to the Authority a certificate to that effect briefly describing that matter and cause that certificate to be published in the Gazette; or

 (d) approve the draft policy, with or without such amendments as the Minister thinks fit to make to the draft policy, by order setting out the draft policy in amended or unamended form, as the case requires; or

-(e) refuse to approve the draft policy by order setting out his reasons for so refusing.
+(e) refuse to approve the draft policy by order setting out the Minister’s reasons for so refusing.

+[Section 31 amended: No. 40 of 2020 s.
+111(1).]

 32. Reconsidering and resubmitting remitted draft policy

 (1) After receiving a draft policy remitted to it under section 31(c), the Authority shall —